 The State of Swainson’s Thrush

-Data collected by the Breeding Bird Survey indicate declines in Swainson’s Thrush, although populations appear to have lessened since 2000.
-These declines appear to have begun in the early 1980s, and are most severe across the northern and western portion of the Swainson’s Thrush are dwindling.
+Data collected by the Breeding Bird Survey indicate widespread declines in Swainson’s Thrush numbers throughout North America, although populations appear to have lessened since 2000.
+These declines appear to have begun in the early 1980s, and are most severe across the northern and western portion of the Swainson’s Thrush range.
 They have disappeared from many locales that they once inhabited in California, for example in coastal areas and in some of the major interior valleys.
 Counts of this species made at several migratory stopover sites (e.g., Long Point Bird Observatory) have declined as well.
 Areas where population trends are increasing for Swainson’s Thrush include the southern Appalachian Mountains, Eastern Montana and the Western Dakotas, and Alaska.

 Opportunities for Conservation